rbelling/StaticVueSite/README.md

 First time only setup for releasing:
 1) [Create ssh keys](https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys--2)
+2) Create a Digital Ocean Dokku 1-click app
-2) Copy ssh keys to the remote host with `ssh-copy-id :user@:host`
+3) Copy ssh keys to the remote host with `ssh-copy-id :user@:host`
-3) Log into the remote host with `ssh ':user@:host'`
+4) Log into the remote host with `ssh ':user@:host'`
-4) Create a Dokku app with `dokku apps:create your-app-name`
+5) Create a Dokku app with `dokku apps:create your-app-name`
-5) On your local machine, add the dokku remote with `git remote add dokku dokku@host-ip:your-app-name`
+6) On your local machine, add the dokku remote with `git remote add dokku dokku@host-ip:your-app-name`

+Release to Dokku
+1) `git push dokku yourbranch:master`
+2) Run docker image in the remote host (needs to be ran manually because of port mapping).

 ## Build Setup